rhjacobsen/CN_workshops/Workshops/3/README.md

 * A description of how the socket API is used in the implementation.
 * A description of how it has been ensured that the implementation conforms to the protocol standard as described in [RFC 868](http://tools.ietf.org/html/rfc868), including a documentation of the conformance testing described in the previous section.
 * A description of problems encountered, assumptions and simplifications made (if applicable).
-* An appendix containing the source code for the client and the server applications.
-Reports should be emailed in pdf or ascii format to rhj@iha.dk.

 ### References